andrew-willens/backbone-test/readme.md

 #### item.json ####

-This file is a very simplified version of the 1stdibs item model.
-An item is simply a thing that is available for sale on 1stdibs.com.
+This file is a very simplified version of the item model.
+An item is simply a thing that is available for sale.

-1stdibs.com private internal APIs return models wrapped in a common wrapper with the model residing in the `result` property.
+Private internal APIs return models wrapped in a common wrapper with the model residing in the `result` property.

 #### validations ####